While tourists flock to Brussels and Bruges, those in the know are sneaking off to Ghent.

 Ghent also has one of the most exciting culinary scenes in Europe.
-A wealth of hip and happening bars as well as a full calendar of unique festivals and events.
+A wealth of hip and happening bars as well as a full calendar of unique festivals and events including the very popular Ghent Festival in July each year.
 Mix this with the local’s infectious love of their city, a good night out is all but guaranteed in Ghent Belgium.

 While one of the best things to do in Ghent is to indulge in the cities finest cuisine and culture, neither of which are in short supply so is simply enjoying this beautiful city by night.
 Like a lady all dressed up in her finery, ready for a night on the town, Ghent really comes into her own when the sun goes down and there’s a reason for that.

 The City of Ghent has put a lot of thought into how their city shines at night.
 A carefully designed lighting plan by famous lighting designer Ronald Jéol is the result.
 The lighting plan not only captures the essence and beauty of Ghent in a play of light and dark but also reduces light pollution while decreasing public energy use.
 The city aims for an energy reduction of at least 20% by 2020.
 Form and function combined beautifully with an eye on the future.